FlowFuse/website/src/blog/2024/11/bridging-modbus-to-mqtt.md

 **Step 3.1: Preparing MQTT Broker**

-With FlowFuse, you don’t need to set up an MQTT broker separately.
-FlowFuse provides an integrated MQTT broker service teams and enterprise users, streamlining the process.
-You’ll first need to create MQTT clients on the platform to use the broker.
-These clients are secured with username/password authentication, ensuring only authorized devices can publish or subscribe to topics.
+FlowFuse simplifies the setup process by providing an integrated MQTT broker service for teams and enterprise users.
+This built-in service eliminates the need for setting up an external broker.
+To use the FlowFuse MQTT broker, you need to create MQTT clients on the platform.
+These clients are secured with username and password authentication, ensuring that only authorized devices can publish or subscribe to topics.
+For more details about the MQTT broker service provided by FlowFuse, refer to the [MQTT Broker Service Announcement](/blog/2024/10/announcement-mqtt-broker/).

 **To create MQTT clients:**

 1. Navigate to the FlowFuse platform and click "Broker" in the left sidebar.
-2. In the newly opened interface, click the Create Client button.
+2. In the newly opened interface, click the "Create Client" button.
 3. Enter a username and password for the client.
 4. Configure topic access control patterns if needed, specifying which topics the client can publish or subscribe to.
-5. Click Save to create the client.
+5. Click "Save" to create the client.
 6. Once saved, copy the newly added client's Client ID from the list and save it for later use.

 **Step 3.2: Configure MQTT Nodes in Node-RED**